Psylaa/frens/README.md

 We've observed existing implementations to be either performance-limited or too arcane for widespread contributions.
 Our choice of the Go programming language aims to resolve these issues.
 Go offers satisfactory performance and, more importantly, a codebase that is comprehensible and accessible for contributions.
 Furthermore, we've opted for a SQL database over a graph database.
 Despite the suitability of graph databases for social networks, their complexity and maintenance requirements outweigh their benefits.
 A SQL database, on the other hand, is easier to maintain and is more familiar to a wider audience.

+## Embracing Modern Technologies

+In our pursuit of delivering an exemplary user experience, we've chosen to incorporate a variety of contemporary technologies.
+These include algorithmic feeds, subscription services, and the potential addition of responsibly curated advertisements.
+We believe that when deployed thoughtfully, these technologies can substantially enhance user engagement and interaction.
+While we are still evaluating the suite of features we will provide, we do not shy away from integrating technologies that mutually benefit users and server operators.
+At Frens, our mission is to harmoniously blend technology with user expectations, creating a platform that embodies the future of social networking.

 ## Adherence to Professional Standards

 Regrettably, certain project communities fail to meet the professional standards we believe to be essential.
 At Frens, we aim to be a beacon of professionalism, inclusivity, and excellence.
 We strive to foster a project that others can admire and learn from.
 To ensure this, we've drafted a Code of Conduct that respects the identities and affiliations of *all* individuals.
 We are committed to implementing workflows and standards that inspire confidence in the reliability and security of our platform.